-The museum is part of the Peace Park which is located to the south-west of Hiroshima Station on an island separated from the mainland by the Ota and Motoyasu rivers.
+The museum is part of the Peace Memorial Park which is located to the southwest of Hiroshima Station on an island separated from the mainland by the Hon and Motoyasu rivers.
 It is possible to walk to the museum from Hiroshima station in approximately 35 minutes.

-From a tactical point of view, Japan's 2nd General Army, in charge of defending western Japan, was based out of Hiroshima Castle .
-However, as the castle was not singled out as the main target, the museum explores a far more cynical view as to why Hiroshima was chosen.
+From a tactical point of view, Japan's 2nd General Army, in charge of defending western Japan, was based out of Hiroshima Castle north of Hiroshima Station.
+However, as the castle was not singled out as the main target, the museum explores an uncertain view as to why Hiroshima was chosen.

 What the museum explores

 The results of the bomb are explored through original photography, lifelike models, artists' impressions, recovered items and descriptive explanations.
 While the museum explores the pain of nuclear war, it does not shy away from Japan's own violent history, with an entire section dedicated to Japan's bloody campaign that cut a swath through Asia.